FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 :::{note}
 All datasets submitted to the FLCAC be placed in the public domain under the terms of the [Creative Commons Legal Code (CC0 1.0 Universal (CC0 1.0))](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-C.md).

-USLCI has a [Data Use Disclaimer Agreement (“Agreement”)](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-A.md) and [Data Provider’s Content License Agreement (“Agreement”)](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-B.md).
+USLCI has a [Data Use Disclaimer Agreement (“Agreement”)](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-A.md) and a [Data Provider’s Content License Agreement (“Agreement”)](https://github.com/FLCAC-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-B.md).
 :::
 - Data should undergo a review before submission to the FLCAC.
 - Data should principally represent the US/North American geographical region